innotrade/enapso-graphdb-admin/README.md

 **The following demos require a running GraphDB 8.x instance on localhost at port 7200.
 The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.**

+To discuss questions and suggestions with the GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.

 # Example

 ## Instantiate an Enapso GraphDB and Admin Client